Jinotega the Highlands of Nicaragua

 Getting to Jinotega

 The capital of the department of Jinotega is the city of Jinotega.
-It is easily reached by a good paved road.
+It is easy to get to on a scenic road from Matagalpa.
 Follow the Pan-American Highway north from Managua towards Honduras.
 From Managua, there are regular buses leaving from the El Mayoreo Market (Mercado El Mayoreo) to the northern cities of Jinotega, Matagalpa, Esteli, etc. If you are planning on travelling on bus to this region, this is where you must go in Managua to catch your bus.

 The highway is very good shape, as it is part of the Panamerican highway most of the way.
 From Managua, take the “northern highway” past the airport.
 Continue through the town of Tipitapa, over the river that connects Lake Xolotlan with Lake Cocibolca.
 Then continue to San Benito, where you will take the highway to the left to Sebaco and Esteli.
 When you reach Sebaco you will find the highway leading towards Matagalpa and Jinotega.